leisn/tocjs/readme.md

     ```

     _`HeadingGenerator?(headingInfo: HeadingInfo, Path: number[]): GenerateResult | undefined;`_:

+    > by default:
+    >
+    > 1. If heading have id, always palace in toc, if no title use id as title, and not change title in heading.
+    > 2. If heading have no id but title , generate id with the title.
+    > 3. If heading have no id and no title , ignore it return undefined.

     * _Path_: The path of current heading, form top to current, start at 1.
     * _HeadingInfo_: The heading information of current heading.

       ```typescript
       interface HeadingInfo {
           // nullable, id in document element, default `Target.id`